 Annual fundraiser features honorees in the Air National Guard Hall of Fame.

-Museum acquires a Navy T-34C trainer and a Twin Beech 18S.
+Museum acquires a Navy T-34C trainer and a Twin Beech D18S.

 Museum awards its first scholarship to a local high school student.

-New workshop and storage building constructed, 38’ x 60’
+New workshop and storage building constructed at the flight line, 38’ x 60’